 Birth givers’ dilemma: What scares me more, labor pain or the potential risks of an epidural?

-Facts-sharing about the risks of epidurals during childbirth is just as important as informing people about the dangers of consuming sugar.
-However, in both cases, people tend to overlook the risks involved.
-Furthermore, The idea that individuals are unaware of the risks involved when deciding to take or avoid an epidural is outdated since people can easily access information through a quick Google search.
-Therefore, informing people is not an effective strategy to help them make better decisions.
-Instead, we must find a better way to guide them in decision-making.
+Sharing facts about the risks of epidurals during childbirth is just as impactful as informing people about the dangers of consuming sugar.
+In both cases, people tend to overlook the risks involved.
+Furthermore, assuming that pregnant individuals are unaware of the risks involved when deciding to take or avoid an epidural is outdated.
+People can easily access information through a quick Google search.
+Therefore, informing is not an effective strategy to help individuals make better decisions and change their behavior.
+So, what strategy could impact your clients’ childbearing experience and their lives in the long run?

 Have you ever tried using coaching strategies prenatally to help expectant individuals navigate the epidural dilemma?
-You see, the context of the epidural conversation is not ‘pain medications‘ or ‘possible medical interventions in childbirth.
-The context of the epidural conversation is fear of labor pain, which is a mindset.
-Data can rarely lead to a shift in mindset since, for most birthing individuals, the fear outweighs the risks, hence the dilemma.
+The context of the epidural conversation is not ‘pain medications’ or ‘possible medical interventions in childbirth.
+Instead, it is fear of labor pain, which is a mindset.
+Data can rarely lead to a mind-shift since, for most birthing individuals, the fear outweighs the risks, hence the dilemma.
 So when childbirth educators and doulas inform about an epidural’s possible complications and risks, their students and clients are left in a pickle.
 “What scares me more, labor pain or the potential epidural risks?”
 They can be led to believe that their choice is between bad and evil.
-Whatever their decision will be, it is based on fear.
+Whatever their decision will be, it is fear-based.

 The decision-making process is impacted by negative motivation.
 In both cases described above, people are motivated by fear.
 Their motivation is to run away from something – either from pain or the risks involved with an epidural.
 A positive motivation would be if expectant individuals were to aspire for a specific experience or if they were motivated to achieve a desired goal.
 It is imperative to understand that positive motivation is far more effective than negative motivation.
 When confronted with challenges or obstacles, negative motivation often proves ineffective in helping them overcome these hurdles and achieve their desired objectives.
 Conversely, positive motivation is a far more effective approach.
 For instance, a woman may request an epidural during childbirth when the fear of labor pain becomes too overwhelming and outweighs potential risks.

-The context of the epidural conversation is fear of labor pain; it’s about optimizing indivisuals’ mindset
+The context of the epidural conversation is overcoming thier interna resistance and fear of labor pain; Transformationa birth coaches address clients’ mindsets

 • Clarifying individuals’ perceptions of labor pain and any other types of pain they may be experiencing.